Tyler Thornburg: Boston Red Sox

 On December 6, 2016, the Brewers traded Thornburg to the Boston Red Sox for Travis Shaw, Mauricio Dubon, Josh Pennington and a player to be named later.
 The Red Sox compleited the trade in June 2017, sending Yeison Coca to the Brewers.

 Thornburg started the 2017 season on the disabled list with a shoulder injury, and in June was diagnosed with thoracic outlet syndrome, requiring surgery; as a result, he missed the entire season.

 In 2018, Thornburg's recovery from surgery resulted in him missing spring training.
 He joined the Triple-A Pawtucket Red Sox at the start of May, for a rehabilitation assignment.
 That assignment was stopped after nine appearances, and Thornburg started a new rehabilitation assignment on June 2, pitching in both Double-A and Triple-A. During his rehabilitation assignments, Thornburg made 18 total appearances (one start), compiling an 0–1 record with 4.96 ERA, 16 strikeouts, and eight walks in 16 1/3 innings pitched.
 Thornburg was added to Boston's active roster on July 4, and he made his debut with the Red Sox on July 6, allowing one hit and one run in an inning pitched against the Kansas City Royals.
 Overall with the 2018 Red Sox, Thornburg made 25 relief appearances, compiling a 2–0 record and 5.63 ERA with 21 strikeouts in 24 innings.
 He was not included on Boston's postseason roster.

 On November 30, 2018, the Red Sox re-signed Thornburg to a one-year contract worth $1.75 million, plus incentives worth up to $400,000.
 Thornburg was included on Boston's Opening Day roster to start the 2019 season.
 Through May 22, he had 16 appearances, recording 22 strikeouts and 10 walks in 18 2/3 innings with a 7.71 ERA and no decisions.
 On May 23, Thornburg was placed on the 10-day injured list with a right hip impingement.
 He was sent on a rehabilitation assignment with Pawtucket on June 9.
 After being activated from the injured list, Thornburg declined a minor league assignment and was released by the Red Sox on July 10.

 Los Angeles Dodgers

-Thornburg signed a minor league contract with the Los Angeles Dodgers sometime before the All-Star break.
-He was assigned to the Triple-A Oklahoma City Dodgers.
-He elected free agency following the 2019 season.
+On July 30, 2019, Thornburg signed a minor league contract with the Los Angeles Dodgers organization.
+He was assigned to the Triple-A Oklahoma City Dodgers, with whom he compiled a 6.00 ERA and 15 strikeouts over 12 innings pitched.
+Thornburg elected free agency following the season on November 4.